To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 Your licence plates should be correct and clean to pass the MOT.

-You can check the Drivers and Vehicle Licencing Agency (DVLA) advice on what your licence plates should look like if you're unsure.
-Make sure that the licence plate light works as well.
-If not, you will need to replace the bulb.
+You can check the Drivers and Vehicle Licencing Agency (DVLA) advice on what your licence plates should look like if you’re unsure.

 Vehicle Identification Number (VIN)